Base rate fallacy: Example 2: Drunk drivers

-Therefore, the probability that one of the drivers among the 1 + 49.95 = 50.95 positive test results really is drunk is $1/50.95 \approx 0.019627$.
+Therefore, the probability that any given driver among the 1 + 49.95 = 50.95 positive test results really is drunk is $1/50.95 \approx 0.019627$.

 The validity of this result does, however, hinge on the validity of the initial assumption that the police officer stopped the driver truly at random, and not because of bad driving.
 If that or another non-arbitrary reason for stopping the driver was present, then the calculation also involves the probability of a drunk driver driving competently and a non-drunk driver driving (in-)competently.